 Usually, the ribs are available in various shapes.
 The short ribs are the best preference of the experts.
 They are tender.
-Preparing some superb burger pieces, you will need the ribs.
+For preparing some superb burger pieces, you will need the ribs.

 Experimenting with burger meat has been going on for ages.
 Accordingly, you can also use meat pieces from bison.
 You can take any of the portions from a bison for your burger.
 The meat tastes sweet.
 Alongside the sweetness, you get some tender meats as well.

 With a lean bison piece, you get a sufficient amount of protein intake and slight fats.
-Even if the bison is not grass-fed, you will get almost the same amount of nutritious values.
+Even if the bison is not grass-fed, you will get almost the same amount of nutritious value.

 Worried about grinding bison meat?
 There are no reasons to feel so.
-You can do it following the same was as you grind beef or other types of meats.
+You can do it in the same way as you grind beef or other types of meats.